Bioconductor/EuroBioc2018/README.md

    toc_float: true
 ---

-# European Bioconductor Meeting 2018
+=# European Bioconductor Meeting 2018

-The 2018 edition of the European Bioconductor meeting will be organised in Munich, Germany, in December 2018.
-More details will be posted here in due time.
+The 2018 edition of the **European Bioconductor meeting** will be organised in Munich, Germany, in December 2018.
+More details will be posted here soon.

 ## Code of conduct